Serious Grillers Love Our Selection of Grills & Smokers

 Many who favor charcoal grills over natural gas grills, do so because of the unmistakable char-grilled flavor you can only get from cooking with charcoal.

-Charcoal grills come in a variety of sizes, making some models small enough to carry on the go for tail-gating, boating, or an afternoon picnic in the park.
+Charcoal grills come in a variety of sizes, making some models small enough to carry on the go for tailgating, boating, or an afternoon picnic in the park.
+If you're looking for a portable grill, charcoal grills may be an option worth investing in.

 High Cooking Temperatures

-With enough experience and patience, you can stoke the coals of your charcoal grill up to 700 degree Fahrenheit, perfect for searing a great steak.
+With enough experience and patience, you can stoke the coals of your charcoal grill up to 700 degrees Fahrenheit, perfect for searing a great steak.

 Temperature Control Can Be Challenging